 Valve Amplifiers in Hi-Fi Systems

-Valve amplifiers receive an audio signal from a source component or preamplifier and amplify it to a level suitable for driving loudspeakers.
-Integrated valve amplifiers combine preamplification and power amplification in a single unit, while valve power amplifiers rely on an external preamplifier or source with volume control.
-Many valve models are configured as integrated amplifiers, combining signal control and amplification in one chassis.
+Valve amplifiers receive an analogue audio signal from a source component or preamplifier and increase its voltage and current to drive loudspeakers effectively.
+In high-fidelity systems, valve integrated amplifiers combine input control and power amplification within a single chassis, while valve power amplifiers operate with an external preamplifier as part of a separates-based system architecture.